surma/use-workerized-reducer/README.md

 ##### `useWorkerizedReducer(worker, name, initialState): [State | null, DispatchFunc, isBusy];`

-The returned state will be `null` until the `initialState` has been transferred to the worker and applied. `isBusy` will also be `true` until that has happened.
+`isBusy` will be `true` until the `initialState` has been successfully replicated to the worker.
+Afterwards, `isBusy` is true when there actions still being processed, `false` otherwise.

-##### `initWorkerizedReducer(name, reducerFunc);`
+##### `initWorkerizedReducer(name, reducerFunc, localState?);`

+`name` is the name of the reducer, which has to be identical to the `name` passed into `useWorkerizedReducer`. `reducerFunc` is a function of type `(state, action, localState) => void | Promise<void>`.
+It behaves the same as the reducer function you pass to the vanilla `useReducer` hook.
 In contrast to the reducer functions from the vanilla `useReducer` hook, it is important to manipulate the `state` object directly.
 ImmerJS is recording the operations performend on the object to generate a patch set.
 Creating copies of the object will not yield the desired effect.
+Since the modifications to `state` have to be transferred back to the main thread, the state object can only hold [structured cloneable values].

+`localState` is optional, and is a function of type `(initialState) => LocalState`.
+It will be called when a new reducer is being created and is expected to return a new local state instance.
+Local state will not be transferred to the main thread and therefore can hold references to values that are _not_ structured cloneable, like functions or errors.

 ### Convenience exports